"Ex argumentis, veritas"

 )

 Register a nested command group using a factory function.
-This is the recommended form because the factory receives a builder that already has parent globals typed, giving full type inference in nested handlers.
+The factory receives a builder that already has parent globals typed, giving full type inference in nested handlers.

 bargs('main')